prete/NDPReader/README.md

 Parse NanoZoomer Digital Pathology Annotation (NDPA) files into a more generic format

 # Requirments
-Depends on OpenSlides for reading image dimenions and mpp.
-Quick two step install:
+[Tifffile](https://pypi.org/project/tifffile/) for reading the image data and metadata.
+Install with `pip install tifffile`.
-1. Install OpenSlide is a C library: `conda install -c conda-forge openslide`
-2. Install python bindings: `pip install openslide-python`

 # Usage: